GanTian1203/ReTS-Supplementary/README.md

 # ReTS: Supplementary Materials

-This repository contains the supplementary experimental results for the paper:
+This repository contains the supplementary experimental results and analyses for the paper:
 **"ReTS: Structure-Aware Spatio-Temporal Encoding for Medical Time-Series Classification"**

-Due to the strict page limit constraints of the MICCAI main conference submission, we provide the detailed statistical analyses and per-seed performance logs here to ensure transparency and reproducibility of our experimental claims.
+Due to the strict page limit constraints of the MICCAI main conference submission, we provide detailed statistical analyses, sensitivity studies, and per-seed performance logs here to ensure transparency and reproducibility.

 ---